Bob Capa Gerry Sheedy Hindenburg and the freedom to be creative

 There existed different processes for film development.

 The very first published color photographs of a major news event are thought to have been 7 photos taken by Gerry Sheedy of the Hindenburg disaster during 1937 and reproduced in retrogravure in the NY Sunday Mirror, May 23, 1937.
-This was about 1 year after Kodak developed Kodachrome Film, which was officially introduced on April 15, 1936 in 35mm format and that made color movies generally available.
+This was about a year after Kodak developed Kodachrome Film, which was officially introduced on April 15, 1936 in 35mm format and that made color movies generally available.
 The process was difficult, whereby 3 emulsions are coated on a single film base, each one sensitive to a primary color, with over a dozen processing steps, and it all had to be processed at a Kodachrome laboratory.

 Incredibly, Dec.
 7, 2012 marked the seventy-first anniversary of the bombing of Pearl Harbor.
 The thumbnail pic above is of the Arizona on the Day of Infamy, Dec.
 7, 1941.
 It is in the book A Toast For You and Me, America's Participation, Sacrifice and Victory, vol 2 in real size, a rare photo taken by Captain Hakansson that was censored.
-The picture below is of troops entering a box car in Europe.
+The color photograph below is of troops entering a box car in Europe.

 The storm of war is told on this site, yet, what kind of world is this if we would fail to mention the world of Kodachrome film and the documentary heritage of America in WW II?
 Kodachrome, color photography, is graphic.
 Americans have always been in the forefront of the pioneering and the perfecting of color photography, because we’ve been free to do so.